Publication history of Dick Grayson: The New 52: Prince of Gotham

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Bruce Wayne again patrols Gotham as Batman and Dick is Nightwing.
 In the re-established history, there are some adjustments to Dick's biography.
 In the new universe, he is five years younger, making him 21 years old.
 He was adopted by Bruce as his legal ward at the age of 16 and not as his son due to Dick not wanting to replace his father, but after training Dick as Robin, the two gained a father-son relationship and eventually Bruce adopted him as his son.
 After graduating high school, Dick founded the Teen Titans and began to study law.

 His activities with the Titans would lead to him to having a fallout with Bruce and straining their relationship and forcing him to become Nightwing.
 Their relationship with each other would worsen throughout the years and only begin to restore until after Bruce, with a broken back, lets Dick substitute as Batman, being his prodigal son.
 Following Bruce's absence, Dick became Batman and Damian Wayne his Robin but Bruce's return sparked changes in the city that forced Dick to return as Nightwing after a whole year of being Batman.

 Due to his time as Batman, Dick has grown a much darker attitude.
 After helping Bruce quell an uprising at Arkham Asylum, posing as the Joker to be a man on the inside, Dick is attacked by an assassin named Saiko who quickly figures out he is Nightwing.
-While Saiko escapes, Dick flies over to Atlantic City and is given the deed to Haly's Circus by Mr. Haly himself, as repentance for letting Dick's parents die.
+While Saiko escapes, Dick flies over to Atlantic City and is given the deed to Haly's Circus by Jack Haly himself, as repentance for letting Dick's parents die.
 On the way back, Dick starts a relationship with his former circus friend, Raya.
 Saiko then murders Mr. Haly.